Git is a distributed version control system that tracks changes to code, files, and project directories across any platform including Ubuntu.

 sudo apt install git

-Method 2: Install Git on Ubuntu 24.04 From the Source
+Method 2: Install a Specific Git Version from Source

 sudo apt install build-essential libz-dev libssl-dev libcurl4-gnutls-dev libexpat1-dev gettext cmake gcc -y